2D BAO vs 3D BAO: solving the Hubble tension with an alternative cosmological model: Discussion

 \paragraph{Minimal theories of bigravity (MTBG).} This set of theories \cite{DeFelice:2020ecp} share the cosmological background solutions with bimetric gravity.
 Therefore, the results in the current paper apply straightforwardly also to MTBG.

 \paragraph{$\Lambda_s$CDM.} This is a phenomenological model exhibiting a sudden transition between a negative and a positive cosmological constant at some redshift \cite{Akarsu:2021fol,Akarsu:2022typ,Akarsu:2023mfb}.\footnote{The influence of a more general framework, dubbed $\Lambda$XCDM, on the Hubble tension was studied in Ref.~\cite{Gomez-Valent:2024tdb}.} Thus, bimetric gravity accomodates this set of models in a theoretically robust framework, only with a smooth transition instead of a discrete one.
 Similar to the results in the present paper, it was shown that the $\Lambda_s$CDM model yields a value for $H_0$ which is compatible with SH0ES when using BAOtr data, thereby alleviating the tension.
 The main difference between bimetric cosmology and $\Lambda_s$CDM is that the latter introduces only one additional model parameter compared with the four in bimetric cosmology.
 This results in an unambiguous preference for $\Lambda_s$CDM, also by the BIC.
+A generalized version of the $\Lambda_s$CDM model, dubbed $\Lambda$XCDM, was recently studied in Ref.~\cite{Gomez-Valent:2024tdb}.
+The authors show that the $\Lambda$XCDM is even outperforming the successful $\Lambda_s$CDM model, primarily by increasing the quality of fit to SNIa data.
+We note however that bimetric gravity does not accommodate the $\Lambda$XCDM model, due to the latter exhibiting a quintessence-like dark energy in the late universe.
+This is a feature that cannot be achieved within bimetric cosmology alone.

 \paragraph{Quadratic bimetric gravity.} A ghost-free generalization of bimetric gravity was studied in Refs.~\cite{Gialamas:2023aim,Gialamas:2023fly,Gialamas:2023lxj}.
 Here, in addition to the two Einstein--Hilbert terms of each metric, one adds, for each metric, a term which is quadratic in the Ricci scalar, similar to a Starobinsky model \cite{Starobinsky:1980te}.
 The interaction term remains the same as in the standard Hassan--Rosen bimetric action \eqref{HR_action}.
 Accordingly, the set of bimetric cosmologies studied in the current work is a subset of the expansion histories provided by the theory of quadratic bimetric gravity, obtained by setting the coefficients of the quadratic terms to zero.
 Therefore, the alternative expansion histories featured in the current paper are also to be found in quadratic bimetric gravity.